Switch Emulators on Android Setup Guide

 Extract the zip if it came zipped and then back in the Switch emulator, choose Select Keys and navigate to the prod.keys file and select it.

-On the next screen, it’s going to ask you to Install firmware. (if the emulator does not ask you this now, we will do this later – it is a mandatory step)
+On the next screen, it’s going to ask you to Install firmware.

 Your firmware needs to match the version of your prod.keys.